SasLuca/rayfork/README.md

 and how it gets loaded heavily depends on your platform layer.
 There can also be multiple mutually exclusive ways to load OpenGL on just one platform.
 - Async loading functions were added for certain asset types, we plan to support async loading for all asset types.
 - The naming convention was changed to `rf_function_name` for public functions and `_rf_function_name` for private functions.
-- All global variables were moved into a struct called `rf_renderer_context` which must be allocated and initialised by the user.
-The functions use a global pointer to the `rf_renderer_context` struct that can be set by the user.
+- All global variables were moved into a struct called `rf_context` which must be allocated and initialised by the user.
+The functions use a global pointer to the `rf_context` struct that can be set by the user.
 - The user must provide the implementation for a couple of simple functions that rely on hosted functionality (eg: IO functions, time query functions, logging)
 - Most text handling functions were removed.
 - More functions now ask for the size of buffers.